The first thing to do in order to get an Erasmus scholarship is to apply for Erasmus exchange studies and get nominated through your faculty.

 - In case of change of courses during your Erasmus studies, you should fill in the Changes to Learning Agreement and have it signed.

-- if you plan to shorten or prolong your stay, you must immediately inform the International Office and your faculty coordinator.
+- if you plan to shorten, prolong or interrupt your stay, you must immediately inform the International Office and your faculty coordinator.

 - In case of emergency, contact Falck Global Assistance in the first instance.